ReDI-School/intro-java/exercises.md

 ## Recursion

 ### Towers of hanoi
-Write a program that solved the towers of hanoi game.
+Write a program that solves the towers of hanoi game.

 ### Fibonacci
 Write a method that, given an input n, calculates the first n numbers of the fibonacci sequence.